 Open vs. Closed Approach

 Traditionally, the closed approach was the most common surgical incision technique used to gain access to the underlying nasal framework during surgery.
 This usually employed various incisions internally and could include incisions between the upper and lower lateral cartilages, at the inferior border of the lower lateral cartilages, or within the border of the lower lateral cartilages.
 Commonly, this was combined with a transfixion incision (along the lower border of the septum).
 The closed approach can be used in many instances, and for some surgeons this is the only approach that they use.
 Interestingly, many surgeons have moved away from this approach and have used an open approach more frequently.
 The open approach employs some or all of these previously described incisions, but includes a small incision on the skin of the columella.
 The columella is the area between the two nostrils.
 The incision added is only about 0.5 -1 cm in length but it gives so much more exposure to the surgeon.
 Since the columella incision is in the shadow of the nose, when looking at someone straight on, the columella incision is often well hidden.
-The best analogy to using a closed approach is like working on a car engine with your hands under the hood and not looking directly at what you are fixing, and the open approach is like working on the car engine with the hood open, and you can see everything that you are working on.
 Most surgeons feel that with this better exposure, more precise and accurate work can be done.
 Dr. Wallach prefers this technique for most of his New York rhinoplasty patients.
 Learn more about Open vs Closed Rhinoplasty.